A Playbook for Expressive Products 08.2021

 Conceptual integrity is a fundamental aspect of creating products, and represents the sum of a large number of daily, coherent choices which all are made in support of the same underlying design, concept or principles.
 These choices can transparent to the users (e.g. the set of features that the product is going to have), or opaque (e.g. as the design of the data infrastructure), but they are originated from a common set of principles: in a conceptually integral product, all parts are ruled by the same order.

-In his definition of conceptual integrity, Brooks describes the suggestive figure of a creator (or
+In his definition of conceptual integrity, Brooks describes the suggestive figure of a

-a set of creators), who is in charge of architecting the project and establishing the fundamental rules of
+a set of creators), who is in charge of architecting the project and establishing the

 We have already discussed how separations of concerns can help scaling products through a clear definition of roles and responsibilities, but in the initial phase - when the product doesn’t face scale yet, and concept validation should be as fast as possible - conceptual integrity is best carried out by a small, multi-disciplinary team.